Scholarship & Tuition Assistance

 When will I find out if my child is chosen for an award?

-Tuition Assistance Applicants will be notified by e-mail, 30 days after you apply, if your child has been chosen for an award or not.
+Tuition Assistance Applicants will be notified by e-mail, 30 days after you apply beginning in November, if your child has been chosen for an award or not.
 If there is limited space or funding, your child may be placed on a waiting list.
 Notifications will be sent through e-mail, so please provide an accurate e-mail and mailing address.

 If chosen for an award, will I have to pay any additional money?